Daily Spurgeon

 March 11

-If you could weigh the smallest sin on the scales of eternity, you would run from it like you'd run from a serpent.
-You would hate even the shadow of evil.
-Look at every sin as the thing that crucified your Savior, and you will see it for what it is—exceeding sinful.
+Sin caused Him deep agony and sorrow.
+If you could weigh even the smallest sin in the scales of eternity, you'd flee from it like a serpent and hate even the hint of evil.
+See all sin as what crucified your Savior, and you'll see that it is utterly sinful.

 Closing Prayer